 SDF Director The SDF Director is often used to oversee fairly simple, sequential workflows.
 Types of workflows that run well under an SDF Director include processing and reformatting data, converting one data type to another, and reading and plotting a series of data points.
 PN Director The PN Director is often used for managing workflows that require parallel processing on distributed computing systems.
-CT Director The CT Director is designed to oversee workflows that predict how systems evolve as a continuous function of time (i.e., "dynamic systems").
 Continuous Director The Continuous Director is for the "continuous time" domain, a timed domain that supports continuous-time signals, discrete-event signals, and mixtures of the two.
 There is a global notion of time that all the actors are aware of.
 DE Director The DE Director is often used for modeling time- oriented systems: queuing systems, communication networks, and occurrence rates or wait times.
 DDF Director The DDF Director is often used for workflows that use looping or branching or other control structures, but that do not require parallel processing (in which case a PN Director should be used).